scriptnull/vishnubharathi.codes/source/_posts/rough-notes-on-google-cloud-networking.md

 ## VPC
 - VPC is a global construct
-  - Create subnets that belong to a different region
+  - You can create subnets that belong to a different region
 - Shared VPC
 	- One host project has VPC and subnets
 	- Share all or some subnets with other projects that host the project-level service